Idora Park (Youngstown): Opening and early development

 The park opened as Terminal Park on May 30, 1899, which was Decoration Day (now known as Memorial Day).
 At that time in America, it was common for amusement parks called trolley parks to sprout at the end of trolley lines to generate weekend revenue.
 Without an admission fee, anyone who could afford the trolley fare could enter the park.
 This trolley park's first season presented its guests a bandstand, theater, dance pavilion, a roller coaster, a circle swing, and concession stands.
 It was later renamed Idora Park.

 When a bridge spanning the Mahoning River opened on Youngstown's Market Street on May 23, 1899, the entire South Side was unrolled for development.
 The trolley line linking the downtown to Idora Park ran south on Market, west on Warren, south on Hillman Street, Sherwood west to Glenwood Avenue, then cruised through Parkview Avenue (west) into the Idora terminal.
+In 1967, Idora Park began charging admission for the first time, introducing a Pay-One-Price policy that included unlimited rides for $2.50.